Anas12312/FWD-FrontStore-Backend/README.md

 		lastname:"string",
 		password:"string"
 	}
-	this end point needs a jwt token to work this endpoint return the created user and a new jwt
+	this endpoint return the created user and a new jwt
 5) the Index User Endpoint:
 	"/users" [GET]